LAX is testing fever-detecting cameras as passengers depart and arrive

 “If I’m looking around and I see someone who potentially has the virus and they’re going the whole way through until the security checkpoint, they’ve already had the opportunity to do damage to my health,” he said.

-Still, the World Health Organization points out that such screening could miss travelers who are concealing fevers with medication or flag temperatures caused by illnesses other than covid-19.
+Still, the World Health Organization points out that such screening could miss travelers who are concealing fevers with medication or flag temperatures caused by illnesses other than the coronavirus.

-The roadmap from the airports and air transport groups point out that temperature checks have not proven to be completely effective in “delaying or mitigating a pandemic” because, in part, they can’t identify people who aren’t showing symptoms.
+The road map from the airports and air transport groups points out that temperature checks have not proved to be completely effective in “delaying or mitigating a pandemic” because, in part, they can’t identify people who aren’t showing symptoms.

 “We acknowledge, however, that these measures can play a useful role in reassuring the traveling public and act as a deterrent for travel in case of suspicion of infection,” the guidelines say.

 Erbacci acknowledged that temperature checks don’t guarantee that a traveler isn’t infected, but he said the airport is trying to come up with multiple solutions to keep travelers safe and make them feel comfortable.
-LAX also requires face masks, and social distancing, and has introduced more enhanced cleaning and contact-free technology.
+LAX also requires face masks and social distancing, and has introduced more enhanced cleaning and contact-free technology.

 “It’s not meant to be the be-all and end-all, we recognize it’s not that,” he said.
 “But it’s one piece of the puzzle and one layer of protection that we have in addition to all the other things we’re doing.”